TheBoringEdward/SoreEyes_HUD/README.md

 then be my guest and enjoy this HUD.

 # How to install:
-Put the folder containing the HUD into the following directory:
+Put the HUD folder into the following directory:
 C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom

 Note: If you have installed TF2 onto a different drive, then use that drive.
-Tbh, I shouldn't even tell you that.
 The same applies if you have installed TF2 into a different directory.

 IMPORTANT: